 All students were issued a student planner at the beginning of the school year.
 They use their planner for each class in order to write down daily assignments and keep track of upcoming projects, quizzes, and test dates.
 Visiting with your child about what is recorded in the planner provides a great communication tool to stay abreast of the activities that are happening in class each day.

-If you have any questions about teacher websites or JupiterGrades, please feel free to contact Mrs. Carpenter, Administrative Assistant, by e-mail or by phone at (480) 882-3515.
+If you have any questions about teacher websites or JupiterGrades, please feel free to contact Mrs. Ashley Gonzales, Administrative Assistant, by e-mail or by phone at (480) 882-3515.

 Don’t forget that we have an opportunity to dictate how our state taxes may be used to enhance our schools.
 Remember that the funds we dictate to our school are returned to us dollar-for-dollar in the form of a tax credit when we file our state tax return.
 As you know, the Arizona State Legislature has a tax law (ARS 43-1089.01) that allows up to $400 tax credit for married couples filing jointly or $200 for individuals, who make a donation to a public school.
 The law is set up so that any taxpayer may contribute to a public school, regardless of whether the taxpayer has a child attending the school.

 Please remember the three ways that you can make your contribution to our school.
 You may go online at our district website and click on the School Tax Credits link under Helpful Links, and either make your contribution online or print a copy of the receipt, fill it out, and mail it (along with your contribution) to the middle school.
 You may also come directly to the middle school and make your contribution.
 Whichever method you choose to contribute, we will be very grateful!